-United States citizens or resident aliens who are not bona fide residents of Puerto Rico during the entire tax year are required to report all income from whatever source derived on their U.S. income tax return.
-However, U.S. citizens who change residence from Puerto Rico to the United States and who were bona fide residents of Puerto Rico for a period of at least two years before changing residence can exclude from U.S. taxable income the Puerto Rican source income attributable to the time he or she was still residing in Puerto Rico for part of the year.
+U.S. citizens and resident aliens who are not bona fide residents of Puerto Rico during the entire tax year, are required to report all income from worldwide sources on their U.S. income tax return.
+However, a U.S. citizen who changes residence from Puerto Rico to the United States, and who was a bona fide resident of Puerto Rico for a period of at least two years before changing residency, can exclude any Puerto Rican source income from his or her U.S. income tax return attributable to the time he or she was still residing in Puerto Rico for part of the year.

-If a bona fide resident of Puerto Rico does not have a U.S. income tax filing requirement, he or she may nevertheless have an obligation to file a return with the United States reporting self-employment income derived from a trade or business in Puerto Rico, you must file Form 1040-SS (PDF) or Form 1040-PR (PDF) with the United States to report your self-employment income and, if necessary, pay self-employment tax.
+If a bona fide resident of Puerto Rico does not have a U.S. income tax filing requirement, he or she may nevertheless have an obligation to file a return with the United States reporting self-employment income derived from a trade or business in Puerto Rico and/or elsewhere.
+Such individuals must file Form 1040-SS (PDF) or Form 1040-PR (PDF) with the United States to report self-employment income and if necessary, pay self-employment tax.
 For more information on self-employment reporting requirements, see the Form 1040-SS Instructions (PDF) and Form 1040-PR Instructions (PDF).

 Page Last Reviewed or Updated: December 16, 2014